APLMOOC/APLMOOC/docs/course/ch2/part4.md

       The arrays we’ve constructed so far are of rank 0 (scalars), rank 1 (vectors), rank 2 (matrices), and rank 3.
 The maximum rank of an array in Dyalog APL is 15.

-      A useful idiom for getting the rank of an array is the shape of the shape of an array, ⍴⍴X.
+      A useful idiom for getting the rank of an array is the shape of the shape of an array, `⍴⍴X`.

 Now with your temperature table safely stored in your APL workspace, you can only imagine how many more values you can log and maintain.
 You excitedly gesture at one of your unimpressed coworkers before you notice you’ve accidentally logged the temperature of the cabin as 218 degrees.
 Before they have a chance to look at your mistake, you quickly and shamefully change the value.